abdirauf254/Alumni-App/README.md

-# flutterauthentication
+# alumni-app

-A new Flutter project.
+ctrl+shift+p A new Flutter project.
+flutter pub get                                                                                                                                                                                                                          flutter run
 ## Getting Started

 This project is a starting point for a Flutter application.